solaris-games/solaris/wiki/technology.md

 ## Weapons

-Improves the amount of enemy carriers each friendly carrier destroys in combat.
-Each carrier destroys enemy carriers exactly equal to the local weapons level.
+Improves the amount of enemy ships each friendly carrier destroys in combat.
+Each carrier destroys enemy ships exactly equal to the effective weapons level.

 ## Banking